Seth Kinman: Relations with Native Americans

 Native Americans in northern California suffered greatly at the hands of European-Americans in the last half of the 19th century, and their population declined.
 The Wiyot people, who live around Humboldt Bay, were particularly hard hit.
 Their population declined from about 1,500-2,000 in 1850 to about 200 in 1860.

 Kinman's brutality was noted by James R. Duff, a fellow '49er, who described him as "an avowed enemy of the red man, ... (who) shot an Indian on sight."
-Carranco states that "Seth always took an Indian along on a hunt - partly to carry the game, but primarily to serve as bear bait," and concludes "sometimes he regarded them (Indians) as human beings ... other times, only as predatory animals to shoot at."
+Carranco states that "Seth always took an Indian along on a hunt – partly to carry the game, but primarily to serve as bear bait," and concludes "sometimes he regarded them (Indians) as human beings ... other times, only as predatory animals to shoot at."
 Kinman himself claimed to be an official Indian agent, though there is little evidence that he actually served in the position.
 He collected "Indian artifacts" including scalps, which he claimed to have taken himself.

-Kinman was involved with the Wiyot people who lived on Table Bluff, near his farm.
-The Wiyot continue to live on Table Bluff on a small rancheria or reservation.
+Kinman had terrible relations with the Wiyot Tribe who continue to live on Table Bluff, near his farm, at Table Bluff Reservation.
 The key event in Wiyot history was the February 25–26, 1860 Wiyot Massacre on Indian Island, when over one hundred Wiyot were murdered in their sleep.
 At the same time there were massacres of the Wiyot at other sites, possibly including Table Bluff.
 Kinman has not been specifically identified as one of the murderers.
 Nevertheless, in May 1860 he was elected to represent Bear River at a county-wide meeting ostensibly called to discuss ways to protect white settlers from the Indians.
 In 1864 he scouted for Captain William Hull's California Volunteers, which according to Kinman, "slaughtered and captured Indians, and at one time they took as many as 160 captives to Fort Humboldt."